 However, a couple of tips teeter on the edge of being unethical and downright silly.
-In one particular section, Brown suggests that you lie about dating other women if you can't seem to find a date.
+In one particular section, Browning suggests that you lie about dating other women if you can't seem to find a date.
 That can make your ex jealous, but rebuilding your relationship on a lie is a bad idea.

 Finally, the book hits its peak once you get your ex to sleep with you again.
 This isn't a book for people who want to fix their ongoing relationship issues.
 It's simply advice for starting the relationship up again.
 You'll be on your own once you get her in bed.